MovementGH/OpenBot-Docs/source/index.html.md

 **Return Type:** Promise(Object)

-<aside type="warning">You must pass "this" as the Command argument.
+<aside class="warning">You must pass "this" as the Command argument.
 If you attempt to view/edit data owned by other commands, your command will be denied</aside>

 ## LibOpenBot.GetCommands